 Pricing based on usage: The tool itself is free to use, so you’re paying only for the extras you really need.

 Technical knowledge required: This CMS (Content Management System) needs a lot of hands-on work, right from the get-go.
-This means you’ll need to have some technical knowledge – or be able to hire someone who does.
+This means you’ll need to have some technical or even coding knowledge – of course you can always hire someone who does.